Tuesday, March 11, 2014

 Fun!
 We are laid-back, love to laugh and have a lot of fun – both in a group setting or just the two of us.
 We agreed that our wedding had to be fun above all else, and reflect us as a couple.
 Additionally, we merged two cultures – Ashley is African-American and grew up in a traditional Southern family, while Armin is Serbian-Hungarian, moved to the United States at age 17 and spent his “formidable American” years in the Midwest.
 We often joked that ours would be the best “Blungarian” wedding anyone had ever been to!

 How did you incorporate that style into your wedding?

-What was the favorite aspect of your wedding?
+What was your (or your guests’) favorite aspect of your wedding?

 Now that the wedding day is over, is there anything about your planning process you feel you could have done differently?